Rmuk655/Database-Management-System/README.md

-# Database Management System – Chinook Database
+# DBMS — Chinook Database Analysis

-This repository contains the **DBMS-1 assignment** based on the **Chinook database**, to be completed according to the instructions provided by the course.
+SQL queries for business analytics on the Chinook music store database using PostgreSQL.

 ---